varocketry/guitar-mastery-hub/public/lessons/lesson_043_minor_key_progressions.md

 ---

-## 📖 SECTION 6: CHOOSING PROGRESSIONS FOR EMOTION
+## ðŸ“– SECTION 6: CHOOSING PROGRESSIONS FOR EMOTION

 ### Emotional Qualities of Minor Progressions